 Companies need to be able to interact with and sell to their customers as efficiently as possible.
-This reality, coupled with the ongoing migration of enterprises to the cloud drives demand for cloud-based customer relationship management (CRM) software that integrate data analytics with sales and marketing functions.
+This reality coupled with the ongoing migration of enterprises to the cloud drives demand for cloud-based customer relationship management (CRM) software that integrates data analytics with sales and marketing functions.

 ZoomInfo’s main competitor is LinkedIn which is owned by Microsoft (NASDAQ:MSFT), but there are plenty of smaller competitors in this space whether public, like TechTarget (NASDAQ:TTGT), or private, like Clearbit or FullContact.

-As you can see below, ZoomInfo's revenue growth has been exceptional over the last year, growing from quarterly revenue of $174 million, to $267.1 million.
+As you can see below, ZoomInfo's revenue growth has been very strong over the last two years, growing from $197.6 million in Q3 FY2021 to $313.8 million this quarter.

 Next quarter's guidance suggests that ZoomInfo is expecting revenue to grow 2.95% year on year to $310.5 million, slowing down from the 35.7% year-on-year increase it recorded in the same quarter last year.
 For the upcoming financial year, management expects revenue to be $1.27 billion at the midpoint, growing 2.5% year on year compared to the 12.9% increase in FY2023.

 Large Customers Growth

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-ZoomInfo's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 87% in Q2.
+ZoomInfo's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 88.8% in Q3.